The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Corrie Schrijver

-• Fitting a Vuillaume-Voirin Style Half-Round Coulisse on a Butt Graft
+• Fitting a Vuillaume-Voirin Style Half-round Coulisse on a Butt Graft

 D. William Halsey